-As noted here previously, team building should be job #1 as employees return to work post-COVID.
 Team building turbocharges morale because it’s interactive, engaging, reconnective, and it plants seeds for building new relationships.

 At one of our recent live team building events, 20% of the client’s workforce was hired during COVID.
-This is the first time they were ever meeting their other coworkers in person.
+This was the first time they were ever meeting their other coworkers in person.
 The longer-term employees were also thrilled to finally get together live again.

 But team building isn’t just about reconnecting, as crucial as that is in boosting morale.
 It also provides the opportunity to meet in a non-work setting and solve fun problems, engaging with each other in collaborative and unifying ways.

-When professional facilitation, the right venue, and clear purpose—whether team building or team building with charity—are brought together, people have fun and feel good about benefiting their community.
+When professional facilitation, the right venue, and a clear purpose—whether team building or team building with charity—are brought together, people have fun and feel good about benefiting their community.

 Many employees today are rethinking where they work and why they work there.
 That’s part of The Great Resignation; workers are asking, what am I getting besides a paycheck?
 Why am I working so hard?
 Do I believe in what I’m doing and where I’m going, personally and professionally?